khartinger/mqtt4home/md/m4h510_Vue_ci_mqtt_mini_e.md

 The following diagram gives an overview of the files involved:

 ![Overview Files](./images/vue10_ci_mqtt_mini_files_1.png "Overview Files")
 _Fig.
-3: &Overview of the involved files_
+3: Overview of the involved files_

 With the help of the diagram you can see some important connections:
 * The user calls with the brower the file `index.html`, which displays the application